movementlabsxyz/movement-ecosystem/README.md

     }
 }
 ```
-- logo and background image addition to /logo and /background.
+- logo and banner image addition to /logo and /banner.
 The images should be named after the project's slug and have a .png extension.

 Object key is the name of the project formatted and cased according to how it should be displayed across the website and the value is an object with the following properties (? indicates optional):
 - description: A brief description of the project